 The new Code contains mandatory and non-mandatory provisions.
-The majority of the Code is the same or similar to Council's existing Code of Meeting Practice.
-Webcasting of Council meetings is mandatory under the model Code.
+The majority of the Code is the same or similar to Council's existing code of Meating Practice.
+Webcasting of Council meetings is mendatory under the model Code.
 A number of the non-mandatory provisions have been incorporated into the Code.

-A copy of the Code is shown at (TABLE DOCUMENT 1).
+A copy of the Code is shown at (TABLE DOCUMENT 1)